swapnil0000/ExpenceTracker/README.md

 # ExpenceTracker
-Display transaction items in DOM
+1:Display transaction items in DOM

-Show balance, expense and income totals
+2:Show balance, expense and income totals

-Add new transation and reflect in total
+3:Add new transation and reflect in total

-Delete items from DOM
+4:Delete items from DOM

-Persist to local state
+5:Persist to local state